KeepSurfing/i3lock-rand/README.md

 ## What will be done next ? <a name="what6"></a>
+* Initialize the path to lockpaper folder to where the *.config* file is
 * Correct the displayed strings position / color / size
 * Add another wallpaper
 * Make it fancier/funnier ?